-- All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer. - Your FPP will have access to a Network Time Protocol so it will keep time for scheduling if you set up the NTP. - You will need Ethernet cables run from the home network router to the FPP and each controller. - Your show data will be transmitted using your home network which might cause a slowdown or lag for other devices on your home network, unless you use the method indicated using a network switch.. - Make sure you have the Channel Outputs for each FPP set correctly.
+- All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer. - Your FPP will have access to a Network Time Protocol so it will keep time for scheduling if you set up the NTP. - You will need Ethernet cables run from the home network router to the FPP and each controller. - Your show data will be transmitted using your home network which might cause a slowdown or lag for other devices on your home network, unless you use the method indicated using a network switch.
+Using a switch as described will isolate your show data to just the devices connected to the switch. - Make sure you have the Channel Outputs for each FPP set correctly. - FPP mode should be set to Player.

-- FPP mode should be set to Player. - If you want FPP to process E1.31/DDP/Artnet data from an outside source, such as testing directly from xLights, then you will need to enable/configure the Channel inputs (refer to Channel Inputs for more information.)
+If you want FPP to process E1.31/DDP/Artnet data from an outside source, such as testing directly from xLights, then you will need to enable/configure the Channel inputs (refer to Channel Inputs for more information.)